 Generally, for amigurumi you will need to use a smaller hook than what is listed on your yarn label.
 The hook you choose will depend on your personal stitch gauge and how tightly you crochet.
 You will want to choose a hook that will allow to make your stitches tight this is essential to making sure that your stuffing does not show through holes or gaps in your stitches.

-Some of the next tips will help to tighten up your stitches even more but the choosing the right hook size will be the most effective.
-If you are unsure what size to use, try choosing the smallest size your yarn recommends and if only one size is given try going down one to two sizes.
+Some of the next tips will help to reduce the gaps in your stitches even more but the choosing the right hook size will be the most effective.
+If you are unsure what size to use, try choosing the smallest size your yarn recommends and if only one size is given try going down one or two sizes.

 I personally have a very tight gauge when I crochet so this can be a problem when I try to crochet garments and other items.
-For most of my amigurumi I use a 2.5–2.75mm hook size.
+For most of my amigurumi I use a 2.5–2.75mm hook size with dk weight yarn for worsted weight yarn I would use at least 3mm hook.
 One of my favourite crochet hooks are the clover hooks you can find them here.
+I used to different hooks that were similar to clover so I was hesitant to purchase these at first due to the cost but after using them I do not regret it.
+They glide through stitches so easily compare to my previous hooks and no more squeaking.

 2. Invisible Increase & Invisible Decrease